garrit-schroeder/tv-show-skipper/README.md

 ## Disclaimer

-Only work if the intro of an episode is similar / identical from episode to episode.<br>
+The decoder relies on comparing two video files to find the similar sections.
+Because of this, it only works if the intros are similar / identical from episode to episode.
-And the intro indeed is the longest sequence in the first quarter of two episodes (should be in all cases)

 ## How it works
 Each frame from the first quarter of each episode is extracted and a hash (https://pypi.org/project/ImageHash/) is made on the frame.
 Each frame hash is added to a long video hash.<br>
-In pairs the longest identical string is searched from two video hashes.<br>
+In pairs the longest identical string is searched from the two video hashes.<br>
 Assumption: this is the intro

 ## Troubleshooting